Sengar

-Sengar, also known as Sanghar, Singraur or Songar, are a clan of Rajputs in India.
+Sengar are a clan of Rajputs.

-History

 The central Indian state Madhya Pradesh was the location of battles and lesser-known rule of the Sengar Rajputs.
 In the eleventh century CE, they migrated from Jalaun to the fertile area of Rewa district known as Mauganj.
 They constructed garhis (forts) in Mauganj, Nai Garhi, Mangawan, and Bichhrata that was historically known as 'Mau Raj'.
-This kingdom battled and survived the invasion of the Kalachuris until the Baghelas arrived in the region in the fourteenth century and defeated the Sengars.
-They destroyed the fort in Mau and forced them to disperse.
-The region was named Baghelkhand and Rewa became the capital of Baghelas.
+This kingdom battled and survived the invasion of the Kalachuris.